Rate Limits

 }

 A Retry-After header is included when the edge can compute one.
+Its value is an integer number of seconds, never an HTTP-date; parse it as digits.
 Wait at least that long before retrying.
 If the header is absent, back off with an exponential delay seeded at one second.

 import os